Paul Manning (police officer, born 1973): Aftermath

-In the lawsuit Manning details his years of battling mental illness because of the assault and not only the lack of assistance from his senior management team, but their continued bullying of an officer turned whistleblower.
+In the lawsuit, Manning details his years of battling mental illness because of the assault and not only the lack of assistance from his senior management team, but their continued bullying of an officer turned whistleblower.

-Manning was subsequently diagnosed with post traumatic stress disorder related to the attempted murder.
+Manning was subsequently diagnosed with post-traumatic stress disorder related to the attempted murder.

 On May 28, 2016, a story, which mentions Manning's lawsuit, was published by The Hamilton Spectator indicating criminality on the part of a senior investigator at Hamilton Police Service, who subsequently killed himself.
 This investigator is not only mentioned in Manning's lawsuit, but the story somewhat corroborates what Manning alleges and directly accuses senior management at Hamilton Police Service of covering up wrongdoing.

 On February 14, 2019 the City of Hamilton were ordered to pay Manning $20,000 because of unnecessary delays in a lawsuit the officer brought against the Hamilton Police Services Board and former Chief Glenn De Caire.
 The amount awarded Manning and his wife, Sabina, was to cover court costs and as a deterrent to the city against any further delays.

-On September 17, 2019 the City of Hamilton were order to pay Manning a further $40,000 because of additional delays in the same lawsuit.
+On September 17, 2019 the City of Hamilton were ordered to pay Manning a further $40,000 because of additional delays in the same lawsuit.
 Ontario Superior Court Master P. Tamara Sugunasiri took the unusual step of striking the defendants defence, meaning the Hamilton Police Service Board and Glenn DeCaire lost their right to keep defending this action.
 In her ruling Sugunasiri added: "The continued failure to respect the process, the rules and opposing counsel's time and efforts is unacceptable and rises to the level of bringing the administration of justice into disrepute."

 The lawsuit was filed September 2015 and is still pending.